fitriindra/mlops-zoomcamp-2024/w02-experiment-tracking/README.md

 - Run artifatcsL any file that is associated with an ML run
 - Experiment metadata

+Experiment tracking keeps track of all the relevant information from an ML experiment, such as: code, environment, data, model, hyperparameters, metrics, and other logs.

+Experiment tracking is important because of: reproducibility, organization, and optimization.

 ## 2.2.
 Getting Started with MLflow